johot/yalc-watch/Readme.md

 The only thing yalc is currently missing is a way of watching the build output of a library and then automatically pushing that build into the projects you want to test it with.

-This can be really helpful when building something like a design system or component library where you wan't instant feedback in a consuming app.
+This can be really helpful when building something like a design system or component library where you want instant feedback in a consuming app.

 ## What

 This very simple package will allow you to monitor an output folder (using [nodemon](https://github.com/remy/nodemon) under the hood) and will automatically call `yalc push` when a change is detected.

-The `yalc push` command will automaticaly update all projects where you have previously installed your package locally using the `yalc add your-package-name` command.
+The `yalc push` command will _automaticaly_ update all projects where you have previously installed your package locally using the `yalc add your-package-name` command.

 > For projects such as [next.js](https://nextjs.org/) or [create-react-app](https://github.com/facebook/create-react-app) this will automatically trigger a live reload of your project.